PelinSS/Song-Popularity-Prediction/README.md

 # Song-Popularity-Prediction

 - Spotify rating for a song is one of the most important indicators for music industry.
-It doesn’t only offer high quality music, but also helps attract more audiences to musicians. it is very convenient to make rating and popularity prediction.
+It doesn’t only offer high quality music, but also helps attract more audiences to musicians.So it is very convenient to make rating and popularity prediction.
 Using spotify dataset, I will try to analyze the song dataset and fit models to see whether a song's popularity predictable ?

 # Feature Explanations
 - Dataset contains 19.000 songs and has 15 features like duration ms, key, audio mode, acousticness, danceability, energy and so on .